 Lake Naivasha - The Great Rift Valley, Kenya

-Lake Naivasha lies 89 kms north-west of Nairobi and can be reached by road within approximately 2 hours.
+Location Lake Naivasha lies 89 kms north-west of Nairobi and can be reached by road within approximately 2 hours.
+The Lodge is on Moi South Lake Road, 18 km from Naivasha town.

-The lodge welcomes children and can provide interlinking 'family suites'.
+Child-friendly The lodge welcomes children, offers a family suite and can provide babysitting services.

 Wildlife highlights: Eland, buffalo, lion, giraffe, zebra, leopard, impala, Grant's and Thomson's gazelle, klipspringer, hyrax and mountain reedbuck.
 Birds: 103 recorded species.